ansonmela/Vending-Machine-TDD-Project/README.md

 contain any coins, then it needs to output a message to the display "EXACT CHANGE ONLY", instead of "INSERT COIN".
 This needs to be hooked up to `vending_machine.rb`.

 <h5>Thanks so much for giving me a second chance on this kata!
-I have done my best to understand the feedback and directly applied it to my process.
+I have done my best to understand the feedback and apply it directly on this re-do.
 Looking forward to hearing from you!